alexfernandez/alexfernandez.github.io/2021/remote-memory.md

 and after a while they start to blur into one another.

-If you think about the situation, it is no mystery: it is a very monotonous situation for the mind.
+If you think about the situation, it is no mystery: this is a very monotonous situation for the mind.
 Sitting in the same place all day with little distractions is great for deep work, the kind that you do alone like read a report or write a document.